-Pre/Corequisite: P (RQ) CMPSC-202, MATH-200 This course introduces students to the internal architecture
+Pre/Corequisite: P (RQ) CMPSC-202, MATH-200

 This course introduces students to the internal architecture of computer systems.
 The course material addresses the relationships among a computer's hardware components, native instruction set, assembly language, and high-level languages.
 Basic concepts in computer systems and their effect on the performance of programs are introduced.
 Assembly language programming exercises are used to explore computer architecture.